sommarskog/sql-docs/azure-sql/database/scripts/copy-database-to-new-server-powershell.md

 If you choose to install and use PowerShell locally, this tutorial requires Az PowerShell 1.4.0 or later.
 If you need to upgrade, see [Install Azure PowerShell module](/powershell/azure/install-az-ps).
 If you are running PowerShell locally, you also need to run `Connect-AzAccount` to create a connection with Azure.

-## Copy a database to a new server
+## Copy a database to a new logical server

 [!code-powershell-interactive[main](~/../powershell_scripts/sql-database/copy-database-to-new-server/copy-database-to-new-server.ps1?highlight=20-23 "Copy database to new server")]